maceto/slybroadcast/README.md

 slybroadcast
 =========

-A minimal Slybroadcast Ruby client implementation
+A minimal Slybroadcast Ruby client implementation.

+See slybroadcast.com for information about this product.

 Usage
 -----------